-Financial Aid awards are made for the academic year that includes the fall semester and spring semester.
-The annual awards are divided between the two semesters.
-The semester awards are applied to your student account at the beginning of the semester to pay for your tuition, fees, and housing and dining if you live on-campus.
-If any aid remains on your account after these expenses are paid, then you may request a book voucher from your Financial Services counselor to use for textbook purchases.
-If aid remains after textbooks are charged, then a check refunding the remainder is processed and distributed to you through campus mail within14 days after the first day of class or the day the credit occurred, whichever is later.
+All financial aid awards including federal, state and institutional, are awarded for the academic year.
+The annual awards are divided between two semesters, fall and spring.
+The semester awards are applied to the student's account at the beginning of the semester to pay for your tuition and fees; as well as housing and dining if you live on-campus.
+If aid remains on your account after these expenses are paid, you may request a book voucher from Student Financial Services to use for textbook purchases through the online book store, ECampus.
+A Book Voucher link is available on the MCC website, http://mccks.edu/campus-life/paying-for-college/mcc-book-voucher-request-form/.